We’ve all heard the “follow your passion” advice as a career change strategy.

 My wellness company, Goji Fitness LLC, helps individuals and groups of people turn around their health and transform their lives one step at a time, starting with making dietary and lifestyle changes which will lead to bigger changes in their careers, relationships, exercise routine and even spirituality.

 I recently launched a nutrition mix—called Zenberry Green and Zenberry Blue—to palliate the lack of quality plant-based nutrition in the US market.
-It is the best, if I may say so, and is made with the best raw, vegan, organic and/or wild-crafted and non-GMO ingredients to unleash the superhuman in each of us.
+It is the best, if I may say so, and made with the best raw, vegan, organic and/or wild-crafted and non-GMO ingredients to unleash the superhuman in each of us.

 In addition, I’m also a Master Trainer at the innovative AQUA Studio NY, the first underwater cycling studio in the country.
 I develop new class formats, recruit and train our AQUA trainers, and work to create a transformative exercise experience for people.